DS4PS/course_website/assignments.md

 ### Sept 24 - Sept 30: Bad Graphs

-There is a lot of science behind data visualization, but also an art to storytelling with data that is hard to explain or teach.
-The best way to gain skill in this area is regularly consume interesting graphics.
-David McCandless is one of the best ambassadors for the field of graphic design.
+There is a lot of science behind data visualization, but the art to storytelling with data can be hard to distill into a few basic principles.
+As a result, it takes time to learn how to do it well.
+The best way to develop data visualization skill is to regularly consume interesting graphics.
+David McCandless is one of the best ambassadors for the field of graphic design and visualization.
 Check out his TED Talk,  and some excerpts from his book [*Information is Beautiful*]( https://github.com/DS4PS/Data-Science-Class/raw/master/READINGS/mccandless_information_is_beautiful.pdf).

 <div style="max-width:560px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/david_mccandless_the_beauty_of_data_visualization" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 Unfortunatly, it is much easier to create tragically bad graphics than it is to create good graphics.
-For your blog this week, read the *Calling Bullshit* overview on [proportional ink](https://callingbullshit.org/tools/tools_proportional_ink.html) and [misleading axes](https://callingbullshit.org/tools/tools_misleading_axes.html) to develop some sensitivity about how to lie with graphics.
+For your blog this week, read the *Calling Bullshit* overview on [proportional ink](https://callingbullshit.org/tools/tools_proportional_ink.html) and [misleading axes](https://callingbullshit.org/tools/tools_misleading_axes.html) to develop some sensitivity about misleading graphics.

 Find a graph that violates one of these principles, or commits an equally egregious visualization crime.
 Share the graph and explain what offense has been committed.
+You might start by searching for "bad graphs" on google.

 This use of [clowns](https://peltiertech.com/bad-bar-chart-practices-or-send-in-the-clowns/) in bar charts is one of my favorites.
 You might also enjoy [pizza charts](http://getdolphins.com/blog/the-worst-graphs-of-2017/) or [these gems](https://www.distractify.com/humor/2017/05/26/cszBB/hilariously-bad-graphs).